metio/terraform-provider-k8s/docs/data-sources/scylla_scylladb_com_scylla_cluster_v1_manifest.md

 Optional:

+- `cluster_trust_bundle` (Attributes) ClusterTrustBundle allows a pod to access the '.spec.trustBundle' field of ClusterTrustBundle objects in an auto-updating file.
+Alpha, gated by the ClusterTrustBundleProjection feature gate.
+ClusterTrustBundle objects can either be selected by name, or by the combination of signer name and a label selector.
+Kubelet performs aggressive normalization of the PEM contents written into the pod filesystem.
+Esoteric PEM features such as inter-block comments and block headers are stripped.
+Certificates are deduplicated.
+The ordering of certificates within the file is arbitrary, and Kubelet may change the order over time. (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--projected--sources--cluster_trust_bundle))
 - `config_map` (Attributes) configMap information about the configMap data to project (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--projected--sources--config_map))
 - `downward_api` (Attributes) downwardAPI information about the downwardAPI data to project (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--projected--sources--downward_api))
 - `secret` (Attributes) secret information about the secret data to project (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--projected--sources--secret))
 - `service_account_token` (Attributes) serviceAccountToken is information about the serviceAccountToken data to project (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--projected--sources--service_account_token))

+<a id="nestedatt--spec--datacenter--racks--volumes--projected--sources--cluster_trust_bundle"></a>
+### Nested Schema for `spec.datacenter.racks.volumes.projected.sources.service_account_token`

+Required:

+- `path` (String) Relative path from the volume root to write the bundle.

+Optional:

+- `label_selector` (Attributes) Select all ClusterTrustBundles that match this label selector.
+Only has effect if signerName is set.
+Mutually-exclusive with name.
+If unset, interpreted as 'match nothing'.
+If set but empty, interpreted as 'match everything'. (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--projected--sources--service_account_token--label_selector))
+- `name` (String) Select a single ClusterTrustBundle by object name.
+Mutually-exclusive with signerName and labelSelector.
+- `optional` (Boolean) If true, don't block pod startup if the referenced ClusterTrustBundle(s) aren't available.
+If using name, then the named ClusterTrustBundle is allowed not to exist.
+If using signerName, then the combination of signerName and labelSelector is allowed to match zero ClusterTrustBundles.
+- `signer_name` (String) Select all ClusterTrustBundles that match this signer name.
+Mutually-exclusive with name.
+The contents of all selected ClusterTrustBundles will be unified and deduplicated.

+<a id="nestedatt--spec--datacenter--racks--volumes--projected--sources--service_account_token--label_selector"></a>
+### Nested Schema for `spec.datacenter.racks.volumes.projected.sources.service_account_token.signer_name`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--projected--sources--service_account_token--signer_name--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--datacenter--racks--volumes--projected--sources--service_account_token--signer_name--match_expressions"></a>
+### Nested Schema for `spec.datacenter.racks.volumes.projected.sources.service_account_token.signer_name.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.

 <a id="nestedatt--spec--datacenter--racks--volumes--projected--sources--config_map"></a>
 ### Nested Schema for `spec.datacenter.racks.volumes.projected.sources.service_account_token`